FrtSkr/FrtSkr/README.md

 ## Who am I?

-- 📚 I'm a third year student at Karadeniz Technical University.
+- 📚 I'm a fourth year student at Karadeniz Technical University.
 My department is software engineering.
 - 🎓 I will graduate at 2023.
-- 👨🏽‍💻 I interested in Android programming and Artificial Intelligence.
+- 👨🏽‍💻 I interested in Mobile programming and Artificial Intelligence.
 - 🔥 My goal is to make difference in my field.

 <div align="center">